xingyizhao/PURE/Data/README.md

 **Modification**

-To improve the efficiency of the code, we do some simple modifications to the original code: <br> For attackers, we do not split the IMDB, Yelp, and SST-2 dataset into train and validation during the poisoning, instead, we only use the last epoch of the model as the victim model. **We keep the same setting for all attacking methods. acc_threshold= 0.85, penalty_coefficient = 0.15.**  <br>
+To improve the efficiency of the code, we do some simple modifications to the original code: For attackers, we do not split the IMDB, Yelp, and SST-2 dataset into train and validation during the poisoning, instead, we only use the last epoch of the model as the victim model. **We keep the same setting for all attacking methods. acc_threshold= 0.85, penalty_coefficient = 0.15.**

 **About the FDK setting**